 This specification supports data rate selection only for autobaud waveforms such as STANAG 4539 and STANAG 5069.

 STANAG 5066 Edition 3 specifies a mechanism to perform stop/start Data Rate Change with non-autobaud waveforms.
-An implementation of the current version of Annex C may support this Data Rate Change mechanism.
+This mechanism shall not be used with Edition 4 peers, except as specified in Section C.7.6.1.3 below.